Honor Committee Statistical Transparency Reporting Portal

 Overview

-The Advisor for the Student will call the reported student to notify them of the report within 24 hours, and schedule an initial meeting to discuss the report.
-The Advisor for the Community will reach out to the reporter to introduce themselves and begin scheduling the reporter interview.
-The Advisor for the Community will act as an intermediary between the Investigators and the Reporter in order to schedule the interview and convey information.
+The Advisor for the Student will call the reported student to notify them of the report within 24 hours and share the Notice of Report letter.
+The Advisor will schedule an Informed Retraction meeting with the student to discuss the report and other information in the possession of the Committee.
+The Advisor for the Community will contact the reporter to introduce themselves and share information regarding the Honor case process.

 Informed Retraction

-The Informed Retraction gives the student the opportunity to admit to the reported Act and make amends with the Community of Trust.
+The Informed Retraction allows the student to admit to the reported Act and make amends with the Community of Trust.

 Open Charts